wp-plugins/geolify/readme.txt

 * Geolify is a plugin that allows you to create geo targeted URL redirects and popups for your Wordpress blog.
 It also allows you to get accurate visitor location data such as continent, country, state, city, latitude and longitude in your Wordpress blog using a simple list of shortcodes.

+*No IP to location database installation required *Get setup and running in less than 10 minutes

+*Email & live chat support available

 * To use Geolify, you will need to create a Geolify account at [Geolify](https://geolify.com/ "Geolify")

-* Setup of your geo targeted redirects and popups is done at [Geolify](https://geolify.com/ "Geolify")
+* Setup of your geo targeted redirects, popups & location service is done at [Geolify](https://geolify.com/ "Geolify")

 * This plugin provides shortcodes to make it easy to use Geolify in Wordpress.

+* Our Geo Redirect and Geo Popup services are free with branding.

-* Geolify is both a free and paid service due to highly accurate location data.
+* Our geo location service is paid due to highly accurate location data.
 See [free and paid pricing packs](https://geolify.com/pricing "Geolify").

-* Only our Geo Redirect and Geo Popup services are free with branding.

-* To get visitor location data in your blog, you will need to purchase impressions

 * Check out our geo targeting [blog](https://geolify.com/ "Geolify Blog")